nanw1103/parallel-processing-patterns/README.md

 ### 1. Isolation at the highest level
 Identify unrelated operations at the highest level, isolate and process them in parallel.
-Isolation at the highest level solves the core problem in parallel processing, and avoids contention.
+Isolation at the highest level solves the core problem in parallel processing and avoids contention.
 If a design is sequential architecturally, there will be little margin to enhance at the micro-level.

 ### 2. Favor batch operations
 Software engineering is similar to making a castle with building blocks.
-The feature of your building blocks impacts how you build the castle.
+The feature of your building blocks impacts how you build a castle.
 Therefore, understand the building blocks and choose the proper ones will be beneficial.
 In most cases, as building blocks provided by the layers you depend on, batch operations are designed for optimization and will outperform single-resource operations if appropriately used.

-### 3. Plan system scalability limit
+### 3. Plan system limit
 Every system within its lifecycle has a scalability limit.
-Identifying the limit and design according to it.
+Identify the limit at the design phase will clear your way to build the system.

 ## PP-Patterns